Medicare 101: How Does Medicare Work?

 Diabetes SelfManagement Training | For people with diabetes.
 Your doctor or other healthcare provider must provide a written order.
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies. |

-Diabetes Supplies | Including blood sugar testing monitors, blood sugar test strips, lancet devices and lancets, blood sugar control solutions, and therapeutic shoes in some cases).
-Insulin is covered only if used with an insulin pump.
+There’s no deductible on insulin products under Part D, and the amount you pay counts toward your true out-of-pocket costs, as well.
+Medicare Part B Including blood sugar testing monitors, blood sugar test strips, lancet devices and lancets, blood sugar control solutions, and therapeutic shoes in some cases).
+Part B also covers insulin delivered via an insulin pump.
+You pay 20% of the Medicare-approved amount, and the Part B deductible applies ($257 per year, as of 2025).
+Note: Certain medical supplies used to inject insulin, such as syringes, may be covered by Medicare prescription drug coverage (Part D).

+Medicare doesn’t cover routine physicals except for the one-time “Welcome to Medicare physical exam.
+See “Physical Exam.”
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies.
-Note: Insulin and certain medical supplies used to inject insulin, such as syringes, may be covered by Medicare prescription drug coverage (Part D). |

-Doctor Services | Services that are medically necessary includes outpatient and some doctor services you get when you are a hospital inpatient) or covered preventive services.
-Doesn’t cover routine physicals except for the one-time “Welcome to Medicare physical exam.
-See “Physical Exam.
-You pay 20% of the Medicare-approved amount, and the Part B deductible applies. |

 Durable Medical Equipment (like walkers) | Items such as oxygen equipment and supplies, wheelchairs, walkers, and hospital beds your doctor orders for use in the home.
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies.
 You must get your covered equipment or supplies from a supplier enrolled in Medicare.
 You should also check if the supplier is a participating supplier.
 Participating suppliers must accept assignment, and your out-of-pocket costs may be less. |